 An exciting opportunity for those interested in health research and ethics

-Each member is assigned to a specific committee which has 15 members who are a mix of expert and lay.
+Each member is assigned to a specific committee which has between seven and 18 members who are a mix of expert and lay.
 Every member’s contribution is valued equally.

 About the Research Ethics Service

 There are 64 RECs in England that are overseen by the Research Ethics Service (RES), which is part of the Health Research Authority.
 The RES helps oversee the administration and management of RECs and provides members with essential information and training to help them in their role.

 We are looking for people with a strong commitment to protecting patients and the public and also a commitment to promoting good ethical research.
 Candidates also need to be able to undertake the commitment detailed below.

 Before applying you will need to consider whether you can commit to:

 - attending full REC meetings on a monthly basis (there is a maximum of 10 meetings a year and you will need to be able to attend a minimum of six).
 Meetings last about four to five hours and require five to six hours of reading in preparation.
 In most cases, we will be able to find you a REC that is local to you to help minimise travel.
 Any travel costs will be reimbursed in line with the HRA committee members reimbursement of expenses guidance;

 - undertaking sub-committee work in addition to full REC meetings (approximately two to three times a year) requiring approximately two hours reading for each subcommittee meeting;